christopherfriberg/christopherfriberg/_pages/resume.md

 Conducted a training program for all new clients.

->Review clients’ current strategy to create pricing logic and profiles that reflect their goals.
+>Reviewed clients’ current pricing strategies to create re-pricing logic that reflects their goals.
 >
->Assist new clients with importing accurate product data.
+>Assisted new clients with importing accurate product data.
 >
->Conduct training sessions to help integrate Teikametrics into clients’ current workflow.
->
->Analyze current clients’ accounts to provide a business health review and success plan.
+>Analyzed accounts to provide a business health review and success plan.

 Provided exemplary customer service as the initial recipient of all client tickets.